East Lavant

 East Lavant is one part, which along with Mid Lavant make up the village of Lavant in the Chichester district of West Sussex, England.
 It lies just east of the A286 road 2.2 mi north of Chichester.
 It is in the civil parish of Lavant.
 East Lavant has a collection of historic cottages and a public house.
 The manor appears in Domesday as Loventone.
-In 1851 the parish had a population of 421.
-On 29 September 1873 the parish was abolished and merged with West Lavant to form "Lavant".

 History

 East Lavant (Loventone) was listed in the Domesday Book (1086) in the ancient hundred of Singleton as having 26 households: 15 villagers and 11 smallholders; with ploughing land, meadows and a mill, it had a value to the lord of the manor, Ralph, Archbishop of Canterbury, of £18.

 In 1861 the principal landowner was The Duke of Richmond; the third duke had acquired it in 1775.

+In 1851 the parish had a population of 421.
+On 29 September 1873 the parish was abolished and merged with West Lavant to form "Lavant".